Spanish Fort, Alabama: Education

 Spanish Fort is a part of the Baldwin County Public Schools system under direction of Superintendent Eddie Tyler.
-Two elementary schools, a middle school, and a high school serve Spanish Fort.
-Both the elementary school and high school have had substantial building additions in recent years as the enrollment numbers rise.
-Baldwin County Public Schools was approved by the County Commission to establish a four-year, $60 million loan to fund the new additions across the county.
+Three elementary schools, a middle school, and a high school serve Spanish Fort.
+As enrollment numbers have risen, the high school as well as Rockwell Elementary School have had building additions.Baldwin County Public Schools was approved by the County Commission to establish a four-year, $60 million loan to fund the new additions across the county.
+This included opening Stonebridge Elementary School in 2022.